-Stuart Pearce's side got its campaign off to a losing start following Lorenzo Insigne's free kick but the Liverpool man has urged his teammates to respond.England Under-21 captain Jordan Henderson is targeting six points from the Young Lions' remaining two group games of the European Championships after stumbling to defeat against Italy in their opening match.
+Stuart Pearce's side got their campaign off to a losing start following Lorenzo Insigne's free kick but the Liverpool man has urged his team-mates to respond

-Stuart Pearce's team went to Israel having kept a clean sheet in nine consecutive games, but was undone by a Lorenzo Insigne free kick on Wednesday night in Tel-Aviv.
+Stuart Pearce's team went to Israel having kept a clean sheet in nine consecutive games, but were undone by a Lorenzo Insigne free kick on Wednesday night in Tel-Aviv.

 “There's two games left and we want to win both of them to get out of the group, it doesn't really matter how we do it.
 We'll be ready for the next game.”